Pavam Pavam Rajakumaran: Plot

 He gradually develops an intimate relationship with Radhika, but all his efforts to meet her are in vain.
 He decides to commit suicide when his mother refuses to his marriage with Radhika, but she later agrees.
-The matter starts to lose control of the three men when he actually meets Radhika, whom he believes to be in love with her cousin Ashok (Jayaram), she fails to identify him and treats him as a maniac.
-Her father K. K. Menon (Innocent) whom he had believed to be a drunk turns out to be an abstainer, and tries to assault him when he tells him to drink.
+The matter starts to lose control of the three men when he actually meets Radhika, whom he believes to be in love with her cousin Ashok, she fails to identify him and treats him as a maniac.
+Her father K. K. Menon whom he had believed to be a drunk turns out to be an abstainer, and tries to assault him when he tells him to drink.
 Gopalakrishnan understands that his friends had fooled him and assures Radhika that he will not meet her again.
 Heartbroken, he leaves his job and the city.
 Aravindan, Sujanapalan and Gangan feel guilty for what they have done and fail to find Gopalakrishnan.
 They believe he has committed suicide.

 After 5 years, Aravindan receives a letter from Gopalakrishnan inviting him and his friends to Lovedale, a hill station in Tamil Nadu.
 It is from this point that the film actually begins.
 He calls Sujanapalan, who calls Gangan.
 All are shocked to hear he is alive, and decide to go.
 The rest of the story is shown as a flashback through their conversation.
 When they arrive at Lovedale, Gopalakrishnan threatens to murder them, but forgives them.
 They are pleasantly surprised to see Gopalakrishnan and Radhika being happily married.
 Gopalakrishnan reveals that he got a job in Lovedale as a teacher and accidentally met Radhika, who was posted in Lovedale as a banker.
 It was destiny which made them meet again and get married.